ogeesan/Imaging-Tools/README.md

 # How to use

+Some of these tools can be used out of the box, like `correct_motion_GS` and `mclogplot` because there isn't a whole lot of room or reason for variation.
+But things like dff calculation and event detection are highly dependent on your dataset.
+I wouldn't use those tools without having read through the code first to understand what's going on.

+# How to add the scripts into MATLAB

 You could copy/paste the scripts you need into your MATLAB folder, or you could add the scripts into the PATH (`Home > Set Path > Add with Subfolders` to make visible to MATLAB).

 Alternatively, the paths could be added using a script: